 - Stocks – Learn how to trade stocks with Binary Options here

-- Stock Indexes – Learn How to Trade Stocks with Binary Options Here
+- Stock Indexes – Learn how to trade stocks indices with Binary Options here

-- Commodities – How to Trade Gold & How to Trade Oil
+- Commodities – How to trade Gold & How to trade oil with Binary Options

 - A few brokers may also add bonds, but these are rarely traded on the binary options market.